 “Conservatorship” indicates that the incapacitated adult is unable to manage himself or herself, and that therefore someone has been appointed to make all decisions regarding the Ward’s financial interests, including how monies are invested, how monies are managed, and how monies are spent.
 A Conservator is bonded for the amount of assets they manage, and reports to the Court at least annually.
 Additionally, there are a number of rules prescribed by applicable law regarding the management of these monies.

 In addition to the private practice of law, Mike Smith has served as the County Administrator and County Conservator for Gwinnett County, Georgia, since 1993, representing guardianships in legal and fiduciary matters.
-He currently represents over one hundred (100) guardianships as the Conservator, providing both legal and fiduciary services.
+He currently represents over two hundred (200) conservatorships as the Conservator, providing both legal and fiduciary services.
 In addition, Mr. Smith represents individuals seeking to establish guardianships over family members and other incapacitated adults.
-Often, Mr. Smith is called upon to represent guardianship estates in an effort to minimize tax issues relative to the Ward’s estate.
+Often, Mr. Smith is called upon to represent guardianship and conservatorship estates in an effort to minimize tax issues relative to the Ward’s estate.